Tucked away off of US 17, the main route between Charleston and Myrtle Beach, SC, are the quiet remains of Hampton Plantation State Historic Site.

 The plantation functioned on the task system rather than the harsh gang system, which worked crews from sunrise to sunset.
 Slaves were given a task to complete each day and allowed their own unsupervised time once that task was done.

-Of course, this doesn’t mean they had tons of free time.
+Of course, this doesn’t mean they had tons of free time, nor that the situation was acceptable.
 They still had hard labor tasks, like hand-digging drainage ditches for the rice fields, but it was generally slightly better than the gang system.

 During the Civil War, Hampton was too far from anything to gain the Union Army’s notice, so it survived intact.